 Our plans to create the display are ambitious yet doable with your support.

 To raise the funds necessary for this project, Camp Toccoa is selling bricks that will be incorporated in the display.
 The bricks are $50 each and may be lettered in your name or in memory of someone else.
 Customization consists of 3 lines with 20 total spaces (characters, numbers and spaces) .
 If you choose NOT to customize the brick, it will be lettered Camp Toccoa at Currahee Project C-47 as shown below.
 This is a wonderful way to leave a lasting legacy for you or others in support of this important project.

 To purchase a brick online, simply:

-2) Pay for your brick by clicking on the "Buy Now" button below the form.
+2) Pay for your brick by clicking on the "PAY FOR YOUR BRICK NOW" button below the form.
 Credit cards accepted for payment.